richknicks/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that forEach() allows the mutation of the original array, while map() returns a new array of the same size.

 2. What is the difference between a function and a method?

+A function and a method are the same thing except a method is a function that is located inside of an object as a property of that object.

 3. What is closure?

+A closure is an inner function that has access to the outer (enclosing) function's variables—scope chain.
+The closure has three scope chains: it has access to its own scope (variables defined between its curly brackets), it has access to the outer function's variables, and it has access to the global variables

 4. Describe the four rules of the 'this' keyword.

+  1.Window/Global Object Binding - When in the global scope, the value of “this” will be the window/console Object.

+  2.Implicit Binding is when a preceding dot calls a function, the object before the dot is this.
+This principle is one of the most commonly used applications of the this keyword.

+  3.New binding - Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.

+  4.Explicit binding - Whenever we use JavaScript’s call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?